RyanBrewer317/cricket_hs/docs/intro.md

 add({p1: 7, p2: 8})
 ```
-Cricket has a special syntax for this to make it nicer:
+Cricket has a special syntax to make calls nicer:
 ```
-add{p1: 7, p2: 8}
+add{p1: 7, p2: 8} // == 15
 ```
 A benefit of this approach is that the order of parameters doesn't matter,
 and parameters are labelled at every callsite.